Context-Aware Sparse Deep Coordination Graphs: Action Representation Learning

 \section{Action Representation Learning}

-As discussed in Sec.
-5.1 of the main text, we use action representations to reduce the influence of utility difference function's estimation errors on graph structure learning.
+As discussed in Sec.~\ref{sec:method-ar} of the main text, we use action representations to reduce the influence of utility difference function's estimation errors on graph structure learning.
 In this section, we describe the details of action representation learning (the related network structure is shown in Fig.~\ref{fig:action_repr_learner}).
-We

-use the technique proposed by~\citet{wang2021rode} and learn an action encoder $f_e(\cdot; \theta_e)$: $\mathbb{R}^{|A|}\rightarrow\mathbb{R}^d$, parameterized by $\theta_e$, to map one-hot actions to a $d$-dimensional representation space.
-With the encoder, each action $a$ has a latent representation $\vz_{a}$, \ie, $\vz_{a}=f_e(a; \theta_e)$.
-The representation $\vz_{a}$ is then used to predict the next observation $o_i'$ and the global reward $r$, given the current observation $o_i$ of an agent $i$, and the one-hot actions of other agents, $\va_{\shortn i}$.
+We use the technique proposed by~\citet{wang2021rode} and learn an action encoder $f_e(\cdot; \theta_e)$: $\mathbb{R}^{|A|}\rightarrow\mathbb{R}^d$, parameterized by $\theta_e$, to map one-hot actions to a $d$-dimensional representation space.
+With the encoder, each action $a$ has a latent representation $z_{a}$, \ie, $z_{a}=f_e(a; \theta_e)$.
+The representation $z_{a}$ is then used to predict the next observation $o_i'$ and the global reward $r$, given the current observation $o_i$ of an agent $i$, and the one-hot actions of other agents, $\va_{\shortn i}$.
 This model is a forward model, which is trained by minimizing the following loss:

 where $p_o$ and $p_r$ is the predictor for observations and rewards, respectively.
 We use $\xi_e$ to denote the parameters of $p_o$ and $p_r$. $\lambda_e$ is a scaling factor, $\mathcal{D}$ is a replay buffer, and the sum is carried out over all agents.